mayura-gslab/robot-assignment/README.md

-Sample Output based on below assumptions:
+Sample Output based on below assumptions: (Please check the sample output in raw mode)

 - The robot has a battery big enough to clean for 60 seconds in one charge.
 - The battery charge from 0 to 100% takes 30 seconds.